rubensworks/article-privacy-decentralized/content/framework.md

 The summary contains 4 parts, corresponding to all subjects, predicates, objects and graphs in the file.
 The `CreateSummary` implementation depends on the type of summary, for which [Vander Sande et al.](cite:cites tpf_amf) provide different implementations.
+*Note: The summary values are not necessarily an exact representation of the way the summary is stored, these values are merely an indication of what information is used to construct the summary.*
 </figcaption>
 </figure>